An epicurean adventure to: The United Kingdom

 - Simply tie a beautiful velvet ribbon around the cake.

-- Create an inviting centrepiece by stacking a collection of small pinecones, interspersed with sugared rosemary for a touch of elegance.
+- Create an inviting centrepiece by stacking a collection of small pinecones, interspersed with sugared rosemary sprigs.

 - Decorate with sugared cherries or cranberries.
-Follow the same process as for the sugared rosemary.
+Follow the same process as for the sugared rosemary above.

-- Make stars or snowflakes out of royal icing and place them on top of the cake.
+- Cut stars or snowflakes out of royal icing and place them on top of the cake.

 - Decorate with dried orange slices.
 Dried blood orange slices look particularly attractive and festive on the dark cake.